SungjunNoh/GloPW/README.md

 HOW TO RUN THE MODEL?

-1) Ensure that your python version should be later than 3.3.
+1) Ensure that your python version is later than 3.3.

 2) Install XGBoost in your python environment.
 See details of XGBoost https://xgboost.readthedocs.io/en/stable/.